 How Many Animals Are Killed For Food Each Year

 Do you want to know?
 According to the American Kill Clock, that number doesn’t stand still.
-It’s only the beginning of 2023; the number of animals is at 13.01 billion.
+It’s almost the end of 2023; the number of animals is at 41.7 billion.

 Globally More than 73 Billion Chickens Are Slaughtered Annually (FAO)